 - To delete a folder and all the subdirectories, Enter: rm -R /folderpath

 Note: You should drag the folder to the Terminal window to add the folder path behind the command.

 After using one or some of those above-written solutions, you might have succeeded in force delete files/folders.
 While knowing how to force delete files/folders could be helpful in many scenarios, it will be more useful to your computer if you install a trustworthy antivirus that can prevent your computer from attacks by spyware, malware, or viruses that plant undeletable files.

 Besides, if you lose or inadvertently delete essential files on your computer, don’t panic, with the help of Bitwar Data Recovery, to recover files from the computer is relatively easy.

-Previous ArticleHow To Delete Pages From PDF Without Adobe Summary: If you are having troubles when force delete files/folders on Windows 10, 8, 7 or Mac, this article will...
+Previous ArticleHow To Delete Pages From PDF Without Adobe Summary: If you are having trouble when force delete files/folders on Windows 10, 8, 7 or Mac, this article will...

-Next ArticleHow To Save PowerPoint Slide As Image Summary: If you are having troubles when force delete files/folders on Windows 10, 8, 7 or Mac, this article will...
+Next ArticleHow To Save PowerPoint Slide As Image Summary: If you are having trouble when force delete files/folders on Windows 10, 8, 7 or Mac, this article will...

 About Bitwar Data Recovery